Azure/azure-sdk-for-java/sdk/storage/azure-storage-queue/src/samples/README.md

 doesn't exist in your Storage Account, a `404` error is returned, indicating `Not Found`

 ## Next steps
-Start using Storage blob batch Java SDK in your solutions.
+Start using Storage Queue Java SDK in your solutions.
 Our SDK details could be found at [SDK README] [SDK_README].

 ###  Additional Documentation
 For more extensive documentation on Azure Storage blob, see the [API reference documentation][storage_queue_rest].

 ## Contributing
 This project welcomes contributions and suggestions.
-Find [more conributing][SDK_README_CONTRIBUTING] details here.
+Find [more contributing][SDK_README_CONTRIBUTING] details here.

 <!-- LINKS -->
 [source_code]:  src